LiaScript/docs/README.md

 https://github.com/topics/liascript-template

 ## Macros

+    --{{0}}--
-Macros are an easy way in LiaScript to hide reoccurring or tedious tasks.
-In essence, they define a simple textsubstitution-system that can be parameterized and also imported from other courses.
-Actually, everything that starts with an `@`-symbol can be replaced by something that has been defined in the main-header or sub-header of your document.
+Macros in LiaScript serve as a means to streamline repetitive or complex tasks by defining text substitutions that can be parameterized.
+Anything starting with an `@` symbol can be replaced with a corresponding definition specified in the main header or sub-header of your LiaScript document.

-By now, you will have seen or changed macros like `author`, `logo`, or `comment`, but you can do even more.
+Commonly used macros such as `author`, `logo`, or `comment` provide basic functionality, but there are more possibilities to explore.

 ``` markdown
 <!--